datenfips/selectize.js-edit_item/README.md

 This plugin adds "Edit [Option]" to the selectize.js dropdown
 * Keeps the items id/value and passign it to a 'option_edit' callback for event handling

+Please keep in mind, this code is only made to satisfy my needs, feel free to alter or contribute.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature